atom-box/codingBatJS/readMe.md

 ## The programs
 Every file above is a standalone Javascript file that can be run in node.js or in the browser as html

+## What's going on here
+The ideas, to quote Nick Parlante (Stanford), is to be "practiced and quick with these little bits of code.
+Skill with the little code allows students to concentrate on the larger parts of the problem.
+Or put another other way, someone who struggles with the loops, logic, etc. does not have time for the big picture. "

 ## Contents (chronological order, from 11/2018)
 * sleepIn.js
 * sumDouble.js